 I suffered from copper toxicity for at least 10 years before I even knew why I felt so bad.
 I was always tired, depressed, achy and often anxious, too.
 However, today, some 30 years later, I know clearly it was a blessing in disguise.
 Copper toxicity led me into natural healing, into meditation and eventually into myself and my gifts.
 Copper imbalance, indeed, is often a sign that one is not living one’s gifts and truths.
 If it takes copper imbalance to move you in a different direction, then it is a wonderful thing, though the suffering may not seem worth it right now.

-With enough compassion for yourself and a complete Nutritional Balancing program (Wendy’s program is called Mineral Power) based on hair mineral analysis, almost all clients become well and much happier.
+With enough compassion for yourself and a complete Nutritional Balancing program (Wendy’s program is called Myers Detox Protocol) based on hair mineral analysis, almost all clients become well and much happier.
 Then the creative, intuitive and loving qualities of the high-copper individual can shine through to the world.

 1. Eck, P. and Wilson, L., Toxic Metals in Human Health and Disease, Eck Institute of Applied Nutrition and Bioenergetics, Ltd., Phoenix, AZ, 1989.

 2. Gittleman, A.L., Why Am I Always So Tired?, Harper San Francisco, 1999.

 3. Nolan, K., “Copper Toxicity Syndrome”, J. Orthomolecular Psychiatry, 12:4, p.270-282.